Haaffin/Hangman/README.md

 Just hit play and enjoy!

 The default amount of mistakes P2 is allowed to make is 7.
 You can change this on [line 20](https://github.com/Haaffin/Hangman/blob/73e1f19d073d1349e1d15759c6b98e742d1bd8b5/hangman.py#L20).

+## To Do:
+- Add a graphic to the mistake counter to make it feel like actual hangman